JeremySkinner/phpish-git/README.md

 PROMPT_COMMAND='git-prompt'
 ```

+# What do the symbols mean?

-# How do I configure it?
+# How do I customize it?

 Layout and colours of the prompt can be configured using environment variables.
 For example, I like to use a verbose multi-lined prompt: